Septembre 21st, 2016

-To play in a championship tournament (other than the Asian and the South American Championships, which are open events), players will first have to qualify.
+To play in a Continental Championship (CC) tournament that is not an open event (such as the Asian Continental Championship), players will first have to qualify.

-- To reward the organizers who put so much time and effort into organizing these events, the organizers for Regional continental qualifiers automatically qualify.
+- To reward the organizers who put so much time and effort into organizing these events, organizing a CCQ but not playing in it.

 - Event organizers may play in regular tournaments and qualify if they win the tournament.
 The multi-judge system may be used as per VEKN tournament rules.

 - In addition, the results of the tournament must be submitted.

 A player can attend more than one Regional Qualifier.

 There are two formats for the championship tournaments.
 Each Championship will be run in one of these formats.